Activism grows nationwide in response to school book bans

 The wave of bans has led to new organizations and to a change of focus for existing groups.
 Katie Paris, an Ohio resident and the founder of Red, Wine & Blue, a national network of politically engaged “PTA mamas and digital divas” founded in 2019, said that last year she began receiving calls from members begging for help as debates over “critical race theory” erupted.

 “We think education works best when it’s parents and teachers working together,” says Paris, the mother of 7- and 3-year old boys.
-“And if you don’t want your child to have access to a book and then opt them out, that’s fine.
+“And if you don’t want your child to have access to a book, then opt them out.
+That’s fine.
 You just don’t want to just take that opportunity away from my kids.”

 Trying to get a book restored is often like other kinds of community activism — letter writing, speeches, attending meetings.